How to Make Camper Skirting Out of Foam Board Insulation

 I liked this skirting better than our vinyl skirting because once it was finished, it stayed in place.
 The vinyl skirting sometimes fell down on windy days and had to be rehung.

-We decided not to skirt around the front of the RV this time, partly due to the cost of so much foam, and partly due to the hassle of making skirting that would go around the tongue and tripod.
+We decided not to skirt around the front of the RV this time, partly because so much foam is expensive and partly because making skirting that would go around the tongue and tripod would be a hassle.

-That part of the RV is where our closet is located, and to help prevent heat loss I lined our closet with faux wood planks made from foam that provided extra insulation.
+Our closet is located in that part of the RV, and to help prevent heat loss, I lined it with faux wood planks made from foam that provided extra insulation.

 In the past, we tried making vinyl skirting to go around that part of the RV, but it was really difficult to get it to stay in place and the wind would frequently blow under it.
 In the future, I would invest in a commercially made wind skirt like this one that was specifically designed for that purpose and also provided easy access to the storage underneath.